dtipson/featherweight/README.md

 #What's still Missing: I.E. TODOS PRE PRIMTEIME

 1. Making it easier to decide on the overall project breakpoint (currently defaulting to 480px, but you'd have to change it in at least two places to change it).
 Ideally, the media queries would be using something other than width, but it's the best solution for now.
+2. preventing the faux "play" button from appearing until AFTER the library has loaded, to prevent people from thinking that they can press play before the play handler has even been bound.
-1. Making this more of an extensible jquery plugin than a list of random custom functions all glommed together in an IIFE that happens to reply on jQuery
+2. Making this more of an extensible jquery plugin than a list of random custom functions all glommed together in an IIFE that happens to reply on jQuery
 2. When loaded on a Windows desktop at tiny width, youtube complains that the video width is too small.
 WHAT?
 People still use windows machines with all their insane limitations and errors?
 Oh, they do.
 Oh, crap.
 3. Aspect ratios are a little quirky because youtube has different autohide settings depending on whether the first load was mobile width or not (defaults to autohide on at some mobile widths, off at some desktop widths).
 Easy solution would be to force auto-hiding on in all cases.
 Harder/messier solution would require guessing the breakpoint and scoping for that... which could break if youtube changes how they do things.
 4. #hash-based target:css is nice in theory: in practice, it puts the video at the _very_ top of the page, which many mobile browsers have decided is a place where they wish to cover up actual content with random nonsense when they feel like it.
 And the usual, already quite hacky, workarounds won't work here (as they require messing with then re-correcting margins and other things that are bad general approaches).
 So, it's probably better to abandon this approach and use window.scrolling instead, which is more fine-tunable.
 Thanks, horribly awful UX collaboration between mobile browser designers and HTML5/W3C folks!